evolvingweb/migrate_example_i18n/README.md

 * We make sure that the `i18n` migration depends on the `base` migration.

 That's it!
 We can run the base and i18n migrations one by one and all Drupal 7 nodes would be imported to Drupal 8 along with their translations.
 To execute both the migrations at once, we can run the command `drush migrate-import c11n_dog_i18n --update --execute-dependencies`.
 The `--execute-dependencies` parameter will ensure that the `base` migration runs before the `i18n` migration.
 Perfect!

+# Migrate creatures: Drupal 7 entity translations to Drupal 8

+Coming soon

+# Migrate elements: Non-drupal translated content to Drupal 8

+As we do with any other translated content migration, we will follow the same old two steps here:

+* Migrate the content in base language.
+In our case, this is English (en).
+* Migrate the content in Spanish (es) such that they are saved as translations for the English content.

+## Element base migration (English)

+To achieve this, we define the [c11n_element_en](config/install/migrate_plus.migration.c11n_element_en.yml) migration to migrate element data in base language, which in our case is English (en).
+Here is a quick look at some important parameters used in the migration definition:

+* **source:**
+  * **plugin:** Since we want to import data from a CSV file, we need to use the _csv_ plugin provided by the [migrate_source_csv](https://www.drupal.org/project/migrate_source_csv) module.
+  * **path:** Path to the CSV data source so that the source plugin can read the file.
+  * **header_row_count:** Number of initial rows in the CSV file which do not contain actual data.
+This helps ignore column headings.
+  * **keys:** The column or columns in the CSV file which help uniquely identify each record.
+In our example, the chemical symbol in the column _Symbol_ is unique to each row, hence, we use that as the key.
+  * **fields:** A description for every column present in the CSV file.
+This is used for displaying source details in the UI.
+  * **constants:** Some static values for use during the migration.
+* **destination:**
+  * **plugin:** Nothing fancy here.
+We aim to create _node_ entities, so we set the `plugin` as `entity:node`.
+  * **translations:** Since we are importing the content in base language, we do not specify the `translations` parameter.
+This will make Drupal create individual nodes for every record.
+* **process:** Most of the properties are migrated as is.
+However, here are some of them which need some properties which need a special explication:
+  * **type:** We hard-code the type of nodes we wish to create, i.e., `type: constants/node_element`.
+  * **langcode:** Since all source records are in English, we inform Drupal to save the destination nodes in English as well.
+We do this by explicitly specifying `langcode` as `en`.
+  * **field_element_discoverer:** This field is a bit tricky.
+Looking at the source, we realize that every element has one or more discoverers.
+Multiple discoverer names are separated by commas.
+Thus, we use `plugin: explode` and `delimiter: ', '` to split multiple records into arrays.
+With the values split into arrays, Drupal understands and saves the column data as multiple values.

+After we run this migration like `drush migrate-import c11n_element_en`, we get a list of all elements in the base language (English).

+## Element translation migration (Spanish)

+With the base nodes in place, we define a similar migration to the previous one with the ID [c11n_element_es](config/install/migrate_plus.migration.c11n_element_es.yml).
+Let us look at some major differences between the `c11n_element_es` migration and the `c11n_element_en` migration:

+* **source:**
+  * **path:** Since the Spanish node data is in another file, we change the path accordingly.
+  * **keys:** The Spanish word for _Symbol_ is _Símbolo_ and it is the column containing the unique ID of each record.
+Hence, we define it as the source data key.
+A noteworthy observation here would be the special `í` in the word `Símbolo`.
+Since it is a special character, setting it as a `key` did not work.
+So, as a workaround, I had to remove all such accented characters from the column headings and write the `key` parameter as `Simbolo` without the special `í` with a normal `i`.
+  * **fields:** The field definitions had to be changed to match the Spanish column names used in the CSV.
+* **destination:**
+  * **translations:** Since we want Drupal to create translations for English language nodes created during the `c11n_element_en` migration, we specify `translations: true`.
+* **process:**
+  * **nid:** As mentioned above, we use the `plugin: migration` to make Drupal lookup nodes which were created during the English element migration and use their ID as the `nid`.
+This results in the Spanish translations being attached to the original nodes created in English.
+  * **langcode:** Since all records in [element.data.es.csv](import/element/element.data.es.csv) are in Spanish, we hard-code the `langcode` to `es` for each record of this migration.
+This tell Drupal that these are _Spanish_ translations.
+* **migration_dependencies:** This ensures that the base data is migrated before the translations.
+So to run this migration, one must run the `c11n_element_en` migration first.

+Voilà!
+Run the Spanish migration like `drush migrate-import c11n_element_es` and you have the Spanish translations for the elements!
+If we had another file containing French translations, we would create another migration like we did for Spanish and import the French data in a similar way.
+I could not find a CSV with element data in French, so I could not include it in this example :(

+# Things to remember

+* We migrate the base data first!
+No need for setting any `translations` parameters here.
+* We migrate the translations after the base data.
+We need to set `translations: true` for the `destination` plugin.
+We might have to set `translations: true` for the source plugin depending on the source we are using.
+* We must ensure that the correct `langcode` is being set for the destination nodes.
+* We must ensure that the translation migration depends on the base migration.
+We do this using the `migration_dependencies` parameter.